DionKill/ps4-linux-tutorial/docs/_includes/payloads.md

 ## Launching Linux Rescue Shell
-After that, either launch your payload with Payload Guest, or use a payload website to load them.
+After that, either launch your payload with Payload Guest, or use a payload website to load them, if the website doesn't work for you.
 ### Payload website hosts
 <img src="/screenshots/ps4boot-payloads.png" width="75%">